-Concepts within Unit #7 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Environments 2.12A Describe how the physical characteristics of environments support plants and animals within an ecosystem.
-Competency 7: Interactions within Environments
+Concepts within Unit #7 Link to TEKS Success Criteria for this Concept Students can Concept #1: Environments 2.12A • Describe how the physical characteristics of environments support plants and animals within an ecosystem. ,

 Unit 7: Interactions within Environments (Continued)

 In this portion of Unit 7, as students study the interactions between organisms and their environment, students will be expected to create food chains to demonstrate how animals depend on other living things.
 Lastly, students will explain how some plants depend on other living things, wind, and water to reproduce.
 This unit continues in grading period 4.